Frequently Asked Questions

 Who is a good candidate for Jungian therapy?

 Individuals come seeking Jungian therapy for a variety of reasons.
-Some may have familiarity with Jung or Jungian or related ideas, such as shadow work, or MBTI (Myers-Briggs), and want to experience these ideas for themselves.
+Some may have familiarity with Jung or Jungian or related ideas, such as shadow work, or MBTI (Myers-Briggs typology), and want to experience these ideas for themselves.
 Other individuals are simply seeking help to relieve suffering or other distressing symptoms.
 Oftentimes, clients may have tried other therapeutic modalities or other types of interventions.
 Jungian analysis is suited for existential, relational, and spiritual issues.
 It can also be used to treat traditional diagnoses such as anxiety or depression.
-Regardless of where you are on your journey, please reach out to me if you would like to give Jungian therapy a try.
+Regardless of the reasons you may have, if you feel that this might be the right fit for you, please reach out to me to give Jungian therapy a try.

 Who is not a good candidate for virtual therapy?

-Individuals suffering from active substance use or acute mania, or psychosis may not be the best candidates for virtual therapy.
+Individuals suffering from active substance use or acute mania, or psychosis may not be suitable for virtual therapy.
 Additionally, you will need stable access to the internet in order to participate in virtual therapy.

 Do you prescribe medications?

-As a psychiatrically trained clinician, I am able to prescribe (and deprescribe) medications when appropriate.
-There are both pros and cons to seeing the same clinician for both psychotherapy and medication management.
-In many cases, split treatment (seeing a different provider for the management of medications) may be advisable.
+As a psychiatrically trained clinician, I am able to prescribe medications when needed.
+In many cases, split treatment (seeing a different provider for the management of medications) may be recommended.
 Please discuss your individual situation with me.
-Please note that I may not be able to prescribe any controlled substances as a virtual provider.
+Please note that I am not able to prescribe any controlled substances as a virtual provider.

 Do you accept insurance?

-I accept traditional Medicare in an effort to make Jungian work more accessible to a wider range of individuals.
+I accept traditional Medicare in an effort to make Jungian therapy more accessible.
 For all other insurances, I am considered an out-of-network provider.
 I am able to provide you with a superbill for potential reimbursement.
 Please note that this will require a diagnosis of a mental disorder.
-In many other cases, such a diagnosis may not be given.
-As an out-of-network provider, I am able to provide more privacy and flexibility in the treatment process.
+As an out-of-network provider, I am able to offer more privacy in the treatment process.

 Are you able to see clients outside of AZ?

-Depending on where you are located in the US or in the world, I may be able to see you in a Jungian coaching capacity.
+Depending on where you are located, I may be able to see you in a Jungian coaching capacity.
 If this is the case, I will not be able to provide you with any diagnosis for insurance reimbursement.
-Please contact me so that I can check regulations in your area for my ability to see you in this capacity.
+Please contact me so that I can check the regulations in your area for my ability to work together.

 FAQ about working together